johnsonjh/OX153/README.md

 ## NOTICE

-All uses of the Oxford comma within this tool are immutable, supported by miraculous revelations, and, under no circumstances, alterable.
+All uses of the Oxford comma within this tool are immutable, supported by miraculous revelations, and under no circumstances, alterable.

 ## WARNING